The-Revvy/e-writer/README.md

 ~~write a program to change the pokemon that gets injected~~

-See about having the ereader inject the .ek3 directly into the save to avoid using mystery event
+~~See about having the ereader inject the .ek3 directly into the save to avoid using mystery event~~

+just make it work